-Tiffany is a long time activist and community member having served as the Chairperson of SBK’s Community Service Committee for over 2 years.
+Tiffany Garriga, Chairwoman of the Board , is a long time community member having served as the Chairperson of SBK’s Community Service Committee for over 2 years.
 Tiffany is currently in her second term on the Common Council and serves as the Majority Leader.
 In addition to being a vocal supporter for the people Tiffany is also a board member of the United Way Columbia-Greene Counties, It Can Happen 2 You Inc and Greater Hudson Promise Neighborhood Steering Committee.

-Katya (formerly Karen Smith) is a former acting justice for the New York County Supreme Court, Civil Term in the 1st Judicial District of New York.
-She received her B.A. degree from Reed College in 1970 and her J.D. degree from the Catholic University Law School in 1975.
+Karen S. Smith is a former acting justice for the New York County Supreme Court, Civil Term in the 1st Judicial District of New York.
+Smith received her B.A. degree from Reed College in 1970 and her J.D. degree from the Catholic University Law School in 1975.
 Smith began her career in 1976 as Associate General Counsel to District Council 37 AFSCME.
 In 1984, she joined the Real Estate Bureau-Enforcement of the New York State Attorney General’s office.
-Katya was elected to the New York City Civil Court in 1996 and was appointed an Acting Supreme Court Justice in 2004.
+She was elected to the New York City Civil Court in 1996 and was appointed an Acting Supreme Court Justice in 2004.
 She also served on the New York City Civil Court prior to her retirement in 2010.